 Other bushings are a bit more complex in their design.
 Rather than a simple rubber circle, many bushings have different features that help give a little extra protection or added functionality.
-Non-metallic wire bushings, for example, are essentially similar to rubber grommets, though they're made from PVC and feature a threaded pattern that allows them to install into surfaces more securely.
+Non-metallic wire bushings, for example, are essentially like rubber grommets, though they're made from PVC and feature a threaded pattern that allows them to install into surfaces more securely.

 Many snap bushings are simple circular pass-throughs, but others feature "wings" or "shutters" which are flaps that help keep cables from being too loose in the pass-through, keeping them centered and also protecting them from too much vibration and shock.

-Taking it a step further are snub bushings, which have a thick split opening that will close around a cable once it's snapped into place, securing it and ensuring that it doesn't move.
+Taking it a step further are snub bushings , which have a thick split opening that will close around a cable once it's snapped into place, securing it and ensuring that it doesn't move.
 While this provides solid insulation and retention, it also means only a single cable can be properly secured in each bushing, rather than a bundle.

 An open bushing is a grommet that is not a closed circle, but rather contains a slit that divides the circle when not installed.
 This allows it to do a few things closed grommets and bushings can't.
 Cables can be installed with a side-entry method, instead of a feed-through, for example.
 Additionally, they can be installed into pre-existing holes, or along pre-existing cable runs.

 An edging or grommet strip is basically a "do-it-yourself" grommet.
-Instead of pre-molded into a circular shape, this is a strip that can be cut to size to line a hole, creating the buffer from sharp edges that grommets and bushings are known for.
+Instead of being pre-molded into a circular shape, this is a strip that can be cut to size to line a hole, creating the buffer from sharp edges that grommets and bushings are known for.
 An obvious advantage of this type of solution is that it can fit on non-circular areas.
 You can use it to protect the edges of server racks, cabinets, panels and more, as well as the traditional cable pass-through hole grommet.